OrneLibrary/Hastur/README.md

                         return top N remote IPs for user who clicked, default is 5 -io [N], --ip_open [N]
                         return top N remote IPs for user who opened email, default is 5

+OUTPUT ARGUMENTS:
+  request credentials and emails to be saved for future use

+  -n NAME, --name NAME  request a single file with emails:passwords -e EMAIL, --email EMAIL
+                        specify a seperate file with only emails -p PASSWORDS, --passwords PASSWORDS
+                        specify a seperate file with only passwords

 ```

 ## Usage Examples